Compliance

 2. Internal DNC Suppression: Every business must maintain its own internal DNC list of anyone who has asked the business to stop calling — verbally, in writing, or via opt-out URL.
 Internal DNC requests must be honored within a reasonable time (FCC guidance: 30 days) and persist indefinitely.
 AI voice agents must capture opt-out requests during calls ('please don't call me again' must trigger internal DNC add).

 Modern AI voice platforms (Ringlyn AI included) handle both layers automatically: federal DNC scrubbing runs on every list upload, and the AI agent's opt-out detection writes the caller's number to internal DNC suppression in real time during the call.
+If you are building an outbound program, our 2026 guide to AI cold calling software covers how list hygiene and consent capture fit into the broader workflow.

 Texas TCPA and SB140: The State Layer Most Teams Miss